invrs/paradiso/README.md

 ### Components

-Here is the simplest way to define a component using `paradiso-component`:
+Here is the simplest way to define a component using the `paradiso-component` adapter style:

 `components/home/route.coffee`: